ChrisEdwardsCSE/ESP32-Nursing-Home-Monitoring-System/README.md

 Achievements
 - Emergency detection has a worst case response latency of 2 seconds assuming available stable WiFi
-- Stations can theoretically handle hundreds of incoming Device BLE signals at a time.
+- Stations can theoretically handle hundreds of incoming Device BLE signals at a time
-- Stations can service 5 simultaneous emergencies in under 10 seconds.
+- Stations can service 5 simultaneous emergencies in less than 6 seconds on average

 Going forward, I would like to add more peripherals to the Device, i.e. Oxygen Level sensor, temperatuer sensor, GPS.